 Electricity charges in the Park

-When the wind is blowing we, New Findhorn Directions Ltd (NFD), purchase and consume renewable energy generated by the three wind turbines operated on our behalf by Findhorn Wind Park Ltd (FWP).
+When the wind is blowing we, New Findhorn Directions Ltd (NFD), purchase and consume renewable energy generated by the three wind turbines operated by Findhorn Wind Park Ltd (FWP).

-When there is no wind FWP purchases energy from Scottish & Southern Electric on behalf of NFD to ensure a continuous supply.
+When there is no wind FWP purchases energy from a grid supply company on behalf of NFD to ensure a continuous supply.

 NFD, however operates a three tariff system; Standard, Day and Night.
 This allows people the choice of either paying one ‘Standard’ rate for all their electricity or paying both a ‘Day’ and ‘Night’ rate (which divides up their usage).

 For NFD to offer a ‘Standard’ rate a formula is used to calculate all the electricity bought and convert it from ‘two’ into ‘three’ rates.
 There is no mark-up used in this calculation.
 In addition NFD adds ‘Distribution’ and ‘Availability’ charges as described below.

 *Please note that any changes implemented by Scottish Hydro-Electric are subject to a three-month time lag before they impact the bills issued by NFD.

 The monthly electricity invoice that you receive from NFD can be settled via establishing a Direct Debit mandate (all we need is your email address to arrange via GoCardless), or you can pay by debit/credit card on the phone or by card in person at our NFD accounts office Monday to Friday 9am to 2pm.
 Your invoice is laid out as follows:

 - Your invoice will have either three lines of units + charges or five lines (if you have a Day & Night rate supply) of units + charges.